Rob Zombie Premieres ‘3 From Hell’ Teaser-Trailer

 MovieWeb has recently reported that Rob Zombie premiered a brutal teaser-trailer for the upcoming 3 From Hell while performing onstage during his current co-headlining tour with Marilyn Manson, Twins Of Evil: The Second Coming Tour.

 Zombie himself posted a fan-shot video of the trailer premiere, which seemed to land quite positively among fans present at the concert.
-The trailer offered almost zero in the way of new video footage, thought still setup an excitement-inducing tone, which left the audience quite literally screaming for more.
+The trailer offered almost zero in the way of new video footage, though still setup an excitement-inducing tone, which left the audience quite literally screaming for more.

 Bill Mosley reprised his role as the notoriously sadistic Otis B. Driftwood for 3 From Hell and has been shown in movie stills sporting a rather lengthy, white beard.
 He was also featured on a teaser poster, where Otis is seen extending both middle fingers, denoting the presence of Otis’ signature rebellious nature.
 The poster, which mimics something of a reward poster from the wild west, was also released by Rob Zombie via his Instagram.